ReferenceArmada/react-native-tref-paint-code/README.md

    > Convert generated Java file to Kotlin file.

+   > Do not forget to use name "PaintCode" for exported classes.

 2. Place exported PaintCode files into projects root folders.

 3. Install the library from NPM, by following instructions on latest package: